 Once completed, I cover the tzatziki and place it in the refrigerator until everything is ready to serve.
 Make sure you stir the tzatziki before serving.

-Either the night before or the day of cooking, I chop the produce that will accompany the shawarma in the bowl:
+Either the night before or the day of cooking, I chop the produce that will accompany the low FODMAP shawarma in the bowl:

 - Red bell pepper, ribs and seeds removed, sliced then halved